Curriculum Overview: An Expectant Easter

 They enjoyed the poem “To The First Born” by Louisa May Alcott.
 One of the days they studied Alcott’s life and another day they illustrated a picture of what the poem spoke to them.
 Here’s why we love to include poetry in our homeschool!

 The first week’s hymn was “In Christ Alone.”
-It brought many to tears as they sang the powerful truths alongside their children.
+Singing brought tears to our eyes as we sang together.
 We enjoyed discussing the meanings of phrases in the hymn and listening to it throughout each day.

 We also studied four portions of scripture this week, and the children responded to the reading through narrations and drawings.
 Each day, the children hunted for a clue to the day’s scripture using the Bible Story Easter Egg Hunt.
 We began with Jesus’ journey into Jerusalem.
 Then we learned about Judas’ plan to betray Jesus and when Jesus washed the disciples’ feet.
 We ended the week with the Last Supper.